trolldbois/python-haystack/README.md

 #) Your class must extend haystack.model.LoadableMembersStructure.
 #) You must give your class a completed _fields_ (with one _ ), like all ctypes.Structure
 #) *Optional* You can add an expectedValues dict() to your ctype classes to add some constraints.
-#) *Optional* You can override isValid and loadMembers to implement advanced constraints validation.
+#) *Optional* You can override isValid and load_members to implement advanced constraints validation.
 #) call model.build_python_class_clones(sys.modules[__name__])

 Easy 'creation':